 Hooters S.A., GP - The Company formed CHL to own the Company's 50% general partner interest in Hooters S.A., GP, the general partner of the Hooters' restaurant franchises in South Africa.
 The initial restaurant opened in December 2009 in Durban, South Africa and operations commenced in January 2010.
-In the initial restaurant CHL had a 10% interest in restaurant cash flows after limited partner payout.
+In the initial restaurant CHL had a 10% interest in restaurant cash flows until the limited partners receive payout and a 40% interest in restaurant cash flows after limited partner payout.
 The second location opened in Johannesburg in June 2010 and a third location opened in Cape Town in June of 2011 with similar structures.
 Effective September 30, 2011, the Company acquired majority control of the South African operations and began consolidating its operations on October 1, 2011.